 10 Insert nine main shield thread forming screws (M3) through the shield and one thread forming screw (M3) through the board.

-- 11 Use a T10 TORX driver following the sequence marked on the main shield and tighten all ten screws to 1.47 N-m (13 lbs-in). - 12 Retighten the nine screws on the main shield a second time.
+11 Use a T10 TORX driver following the sequence marked on the main shield and tighten all ten screws to 1.47 N-m (13 lbs-in).

 Figure 88: Screw Sequence to Tighten Die Cast Main Shield